FAQ | GAAP

 Who qualifies for this program?

-Graduating Students in the academic year of 2019/2020 from one of the following two streams:
+Graduating Students from one of the following two streams:

 College of Arts, honours or general program, majoring in: